JanuszL/CV-CUDA/README.md

 1. Build CV-CUDA

-    1. Install needed dependencies for building CV-CUDA
+    1. Install the dependencies required for building CV-CUDA

-       On a Ubuntu 22.04, install the following packages:
+       On Ubuntu 22.04, install the following packages:
        - g++-11: compiler to be used
        - cmake, ninja-build (optional): manage build rules
        - python3-dev: for python bindings